Mini factsheet: Heart health

 A vegan diet helps protect your heart health

-Your heart pumps oxygen-rich blood around your body through a network of arteries.
-Problems arise when arteries are blocked by the build-up of plaques made of cholesterol and other fatty substances in blood.
-These cause the arteries to narrow and prevent blood flowing.
+Your heart pumps oxygen-rich blood around your body through a network of blood vessels called arteries.
+Problems arise when arteries are blocked by the build-up of plaques made of cholesterol and other substances in blood.
+These cause the arteries to narrow and limit blood flow.
 This is called atherosclerosis.
 A heart attack happens when blood flow to the heart is prevented and a stroke happens when blood flow to the brain is blocked.
 Heart disease and stroke are a major cause of death in the UK and worldwide but most cases are completely preventable.

 What increases your risk?